rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 	h)	Click Delete Build Option.

-	i)	Click Application <n> link to navigate to the application home page.
+	i)	Click the `Application <n>` link to navigate to the application home page.

-10. In the application home page, click Create Page.
+10. On the application home page, click Create Page.

 11. Select Feature.